GlaxoSmithKline : Description Amended Statement of Beneficial Ownership | MarketScreener

 Item 5.
 Interest in Securities of the Issuer.

-The response set forth in Items 5 (a) and (b) of the Schedule 13D is hereby amended by adding the following:
+The response set forth in Item 5 (a) and (b) of the Schedule 13D is hereby amended by deleting the previous response in its entirety and replacing it with the following:

-GlaxoSmithKline plc beneficially owns 3,295,627 shares of Common Shares, which represents 5.5% of the of the Common Shares outstanding based on (i) 59,439,370 Common Shares outstanding as of November 25, 2019 upon the closing of the Issuer's offering, as reported in the Final Prospectus and (ii) 30,000 shares of Common Shares issuable upon the exercise of options described in the following sentence.

-The number of shares of Common Shares that GlaxoSmithKline plc beneficially owns (3,295,627) includes options to purchase 30,000 Common Shares granted to Simeon J. George as director's compensation subsequent to GlaxoSmithKline plc's prior filing as follows:

-Options to purchase 15,000 Common Shares were granted on June 15, 2018 with 100% of the shares vesting in 12 equal monthly installments beginning on May 30, 2018.The stock options can be exercised at any time as to vested shares, at an exercise price of $59.31, until the expiration date of June 15, 2028; and

-Options to purchase 15,000 Common Shares were granted on June 11, 2019 with 100% of the shares vesting in 12 equal monthly installments beginning on June 30, 2019.The stock options can be exercised at any time as to vested shares, at an exercise price of $43.52, until the expiration date of June 11, 2029.

-GlaxoSmithKline plc has the sole power to vote or direct the vote, and the sole power to dispose or to direct the disposition of all 3,295,627shares of Common Shares described in Item 5(a) above.
+GlaxoSmithKline plc has the sole power to vote or direct the vote, and the sole power to dispose or to direct the disposition of all 9,644,808 shares of Common Stock described in Item 5(a) above.

 SIGNATURE